LittlePandaPreschool/website/memory-bank/activeContext.md

     - On desktop devices, the carousel displays a 4-column grid with bi-directional scrolling.

 ## Next Steps
+1.  **Update Memory Bank:** Ensure all documentation in the `memory-bank/` directory is up-to-date with the latest project status.
-1.  **Commit Changes:** Create a new Git branch and commit all the recent design changes and bug fixes.
+2.  **Commit Changes:** Create a new Git branch and commit all the recent design changes and bug fixes.
-2.  **Final Design Review:** Conduct a comprehensive review of the entire site to ensure all design changes and bug fixes have been applied correctly.
+3.  **Final Design Review:** Conduct a comprehensive review of the entire site to ensure all design changes and bug fixes have been applied correctly.
-3.  **Deploy to Netlify:** Once the site is fully tested and approved, the `website/build` directory can be deployed to Netlify.
+4.  **Deploy to Netlify:** Once the site is fully tested and approved, the `website/build` directory can be deployed to Netlify.